 This is the flight and passenger information

 - Passport (check passport unless you’re flying on something else than an ordinary passport)

 - Passport number

 - Flight number

 Then it will ask you for your foreseen address.
-Write down the name of your hotel/hostel and the name of the beach or town you are going to.
+Write down the name of the first hotel and the name of the beach or town you are going to.
 You can see in the form I wrote “Playa Tamarindo” but it will be better to have the name of your hotel.
 If you’re staying in an Airbnb, write the address or name of your Airbnb.